MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![image](./Images/Lab03/image9.svg)

-1. Select the **Emission factors** tab to see a list of Emission factors in the **Factor library**.
+5. Select the **Emission factors** tab to see a list of Emission factors in the **Factor library**.

    ![image](./Images/Lab03/image10.svg)

-1. The **Emission factors** list displays the name of the emission factor, the unit type, sub type, documentation reference, and gases generated.
+6. The **Emission factors** list displays the name of the emission factor, the unit type, sub type, documentation reference, and gases generated.
 As Wide World Importers is a Florida based business and is connected to the FRCC electrical grid, select **FRCC (FRCC All)** from the list of **Emission factors**.

    ![image](./Images/Lab03/image11.svg)

-1. The FRCC (FRCC All) Emission factor shows us the carbon emissions produced, 861lb of CO<sub>2</sub>, 0.055lb of CH<sub>4</sub>, and 0.007lb of N<sub>2</sub>O, **per megawatt hour (MWh) of energy consumed**.
+7. The FRCC (FRCC All) Emission factor shows us the carbon emissions produced, 861lb of CO<sub>2</sub>, 0.055lb of CH<sub>4</sub>, and 0.007lb of N<sub>2</sub>O, **per megawatt hour (MWh) of energy consumed**.

     This information is important to understand how our final CO<sub>2</sub>E (Carbon equivalent) will be calculated later.
 When creating a new emission factor, you will want to define how much of each gas is produced per a given unit.
 There are several other gas types that can be tracked as seen on the screen, depending on the scenario some or all of them may be used.

    ![image](./Images/Lab03/image12.svg)

-1. Return to **EPA 2022 - eGRID** by selecting the back arrow, and select the **Factors mapping** tab.
+8. Return to **EPA 2022 - eGRID** by selecting the back arrow, and select the **Factors mapping** tab.

     ![image](./Images/Lab03/image13.svg)

-    >[!NOTE] **Note:** Factor mappings help map emission factors to reference data.
+    **Note:** Factor mappings help map emission factors to reference data.
 Microsoft Sustainability Manager will use the factor mappings to find the correct emission factor to be used in an emission calculation for a given activity data.
 This is based on the reference data linked on the activity data, such as vehicle type or contractual instrument type.

-1. Alex will create factor mappings for the two Contractual instrument types created in previous labs and associate them to the FRCC (FRCC All) emission factor.
+9. Alex will create factor mappings for the two Contractual instrument types created in previous labs and associate them to the FRCC (FRCC All) emission factor.
 Each of the Contractual instruments are local power providers in Florida and are part of the FRCC electric grid.
 Select **+New Factor mapping**.

    ![image](./Images/Lab03/image14.svg)

-1. The fields are explained below.
+10. The fields are explained below.

     - The **Name** of the factor mapping is used for identifying the factor mapping in the list.
     - The **Reference Data** is mapping the Contractual Instrument Type.
     - The **Factor** is mapping the Emission Factor.

-1. Alex will use the following information to populate the fields on the **New Factor mapping**:
+11. Alex will use the following information to populate the fields on the **New Factor mapping**:

     (1) **Name**: FRCC - Purchased Electricity - VanArsdel Ltd